 Schools are in session, increasing the risk for exposure to the virus.

-People stay indoors more and are in closer proximity to each other.
+People stay indoors more and are physically near each other.

 Low humidity causes dry nasal passages, which are more susceptible to cold viruses.